House of Representatives of the Philippines: Minority floor leader

-Secretary General
+Secretary general

 The secretary general enforces orders and decisions of the House; keeps the Journal of each session; notes all questions of order, among other things.
 The secretary general presides over the chamber at the first legislative session after an election, and is elected by a majority of the members.

-As of November 18, 2020, former Batangas Representative Mark L. Mendoza is the Secretary General of the House of Representatives.
+At present, Cheloy Garafil is the secretary general of the House of Representatives.

-Sergeant-at-Arms
+Sergeant-at-arms

-The Sergeant-at-Arms is responsible for the maintenance of order in the House of Representatives, among other things.
-Like the Secretary General, the Sergeant-at-Arms is elected by a majority of the members.
+The sergeant-at-arms is responsible for the maintenance of public order in the House of Representatives, among other things.
+Like the secretary general, the sergeant-at-arms is elected by a majority of the members.

-As of October 12, 2020, retired Police Major General Mao Aplasca is the Sergeant-at-Arms of the House of Representatives.
+At present, retired Brigadier General Melchor dela Cruz is the sergeant-at-arms of the House of Representatives.

 Qualifications

 The qualifications for membership in the House are expressly stated in Section 6, Art.
 VI of the 1987 Philippine Constitution as follows: